 3.5 Legislation and Insurance

-It is the Operator’s responsibility to be aware of, and comply with, all relevant statutory obligations and local licensing requirements relating to its business (including, but not limited to, all statutory obligations and local licensing requirements relating to equality, health and safety, consumer protection, anti-corruption and prevention of modern slavery) and to ensure that the Operator and its staff comply with these.
+It is the Operator’s responsibility to be aware of, and comply with, all relevant statutory obligations and local licensing requirements relating to its business (including, but not limited to, those relating to equality, health and safety, consumer protection, short term lets, anti-corruption and prevention of modern slavery) and to ensure that the Operator and its staff comply with these.
 It is the Operator’s responsibility to take out and maintain sufficient insurance relating to its business.

 4 Advertising and Promotion